Doctors Note Logo

 Yes.
 Conditions that affect pupil size can also impact how the eyes move.

-If you're noticing double vision, trouble focusing, difficulty moving one eye, or eye drifting alongside your unequal pupils, you should check your symptoms using a free AI-powered symptom checker for Disorders of eye movement to better understand whether your symptoms suggest a nerve, muscle, or neurological issue that requires medical attention.
+If you're experiencing double vision, trouble focusing, difficulty moving one eye, or eye drifting alongside your unequal pupils, you can evaluate your symptoms using a free AI-powered symptom checker for disorders of eye movement to help identify whether your symptoms may indicate a nerve, muscle, or neurological condition requiring immediate medical attention.

 Online tools are not a replacement for medical care, but they can help you prepare for a conversation with your doctor.